 For Graduate Students and Postdocs

 The Seminar on College Teaching (EDU 398) is taught several times a year, and is open to graduate students and postdocs.
 Graduate students can earn two units of credit.
 Postdocs can also participate and complete all seminar requirements without registering for credit.
 All participants who complete all course requirements will earn a certificate of completion that can be included in your teaching portfolio and curriculum vitae.
-Here is the Seminar on College Teaching flyer for Winter 2017.
+Here is the Seminar on College Teaching flyer for Spring 2017.

 If you plan to teach undergraduates in your career, this course provides you with the core skills you will need, using carefully selected readings and activities, and thought provoking discussions.
 Topics include: